Kaljurand/aceview/branches/1_3/README.txt

 === Eclipse files ==

-Only needed if you use Eclipse
+Only needed if you intend to use Eclipse to make changes to ACE View.

 * .classpath: Eclipse classpath configuration
 * .project: Eclipse project file